dreamcatcher-tech/network/Inbox/2025-06-12 1708 data formats for chats.md

 how do we relate the chain of transludes to the chat file structure? feels like the transclude data format could be just stored verbatim as the messages should fall out ? how to verify the transclude chains ?

+? what should make a group chat id ? should it be entirely in the eye of the beholder ?

+replies to messages:
+have a message hash that it always points at ? or a message id that is shared or agreed on by all participants ? a message hash, and each message therefore needing nonce or uniqueness, like a timestamp plus a ulid ?
+Sender picks the ulid, and receivers choose to accept if it matches their logic checks enough.

+what's the different in a reply vs a transclude that includes another message ?
+Nothing really - can just be presented a certain way, and can allow messages with multiple transcludes.
+The transcludes can be modified as required too.

+messages would need to come in in order from others. if we only locked the transcludes being the right heirarchy. then the messages can require no further checking ?
+This is better than having a separate logic check on the messages ? message numbering could be done by the recipient ?
+This means there is no single consensus'd view of the conversation.